ekxide/iceoryx2-book/source/getting-started/event.md

 ## Listener

-On the other side, the listener is the process waiting for the health events.
+On the other side, the listener is the participant waiting for the health events.
 First,  create the node and open the event service:

 ````{tab-set-code}